fraunhoferfokus/Xtensions/README.md

 ### Primitive Iterables

-The JDK provides a generic `java.util.Iterator<T>` interface and primitive versions of the Iterator in form of the sub-interfaces of `java.util.PrimitiveIterator<T,T_CONS>`.
-However, there are no primitive versions of the `Iterable<T>` interface, constructing primitive iterators.
+The JDK provides a generic [`java.util.Iterator<T>`](http://docs.oracle.com/javase/8/docs/api/java/util/Iterator.html) interface and primitive versions of the Iterator in form of the sub-interfaces of [`java.util.PrimitiveIterator<T,T_CONS>`](http://docs.oracle.com/javase/8/docs/api/java/util/PrimitiveIterator.html).
+However, there are no primitive versions of the [`java.lang.Iterable<T>`](http://docs.oracle.com/javase/8/docs/api/java/lang/Iterable.html) interface, constructing primitive iterators.

-So the JDK is missing an interface to abstract over "a bunch" of primitive numbers.
+So the JDK is missing an interface to abstract over "a bunch" of primitive numbers to iterate over.
 A primitive iterator or primitive stream can only traversed once, which is not very satisfying in many cases.
 Ideally there should be in interface allowing the iteration over a (possibly infinite) sequence of primitive numbers.
 We want to be able to get a primitive iterator, a primitive stream, or directly iterate over the elements with a `forEach` method.
 A set of these interfaces is provided in package `de.fhg.fokus.xtensions.iteration`.<br>
 The primitive Iterable versions provided in the package all specialize `java.lang.Iterable` with the boxed number type, but also provide specialized functions for providing primitive iterators, primitive streams, and forEach methods that do not rely on boxing the primitive values when passing them on to the consumer.